BLiTz3R/book-list/README.md

 # Book List v0.2
-A simple OOP JS book list
+A simple JS OOP book list

 v0.1: UI only.

-v0.2: Functionality completed, using ES5 constructor and prototypes.
+v0.2: Functionality completed, using ES5 constructors and prototypes.